Ainara12/Programming-for-Data-Analysis/README.md

 ### -PAD Assignment

-This is my assignment for this module.
-The section of this assignment are:
+This is my assignment for this module, it includes the following sections:

 1. Purpose of this assignment